 Some injuries can be treated by a family physician or general practitioner, but others need to be treated by a specialist.
 Individual evaluation is necessary to determine who will best treat your injury, so please call and let us help you find an appropriate physician.

-Dr. Jared Tadje is an orthopedic sports medicine surgeon, who specializes in ligament and tendon tears of the knee, shoulder, hip, and ankle, serving the greater Boise metropolitan area.
+Dr. Jared Tadje is an orthopedic sports medicine surgeon, serving the greater Boise metropolitan area, who specializes in ligament and tendon tears of the knee, shoulder, hip, and ankle.
 He is trained in both operative and nonoperative procedures to manage and treat sports medicine injuries.
 He and his team are always ready to help you return to your active lifestyle, with as little downtime as possible.
-Tadje Orthopaedics strives to provide an exceptional level of service, so that you can leave the clinic with an understanding of your injury, clear idea of treatment options, and the confidence that you are in the right hands.
+Tadje Orthopaedics strives to provide an exceptional level of service so that you can leave the clinic with an understanding of your injury, clear idea of treatment options, and the confidence that you are in the right hands.